Old Bay Shrimp Boil

 Serving Suggestions

-Cold beer!
-Ha!
 This is a meal-in-a-pot, so sides aren’t really necessary.
-If you’re stretching it out for a crowd or serving it with a party, here are some great summer sides:
+If you’re stretching it out for a crowd or serving it at a party, this napa cabbage slaw is a crisp, easy complement.
+For something heartier, a Greek orzo pasta salad rounds out the spread nicely.
+A summer tomato salad keeps things seasonal and comes together in minutes.

 FAQs